hwalde/personal-newsletter-manager/README.md

 - Data is stored locally on you computer (its your friends.. no webservice should know their contact data).
 - PLANNED: On the page on which you write personal messages, your conversation with the respective person is displayed next to the input field for the personal message.
 - PLANNED: Send and receive messages via Messenger too (as you do with friends)
+- PLANNED: Conditional-Message-Blocks (In personalisation step you can select who will see the content of that block).
+Use-case example: You told some of the recipients about some information inside the newsletter already and you don't want them to get a strange feeling.
+- PLANNED: Sending normal emails to a recipient.
+- PLANNED: Seeing all send messages to a recipient on the recipient page plus seeing all the incoming messages of that user as well.
+Plus ability to answer incoming messages.
+- PLANNED: Pre-written message blocks that can be used to answer incoming messages (E.g. saying thanks for the support).
+Plus the system warns you if you have already used a message block for the recipient, because you don't want to use the exact same phrase multiple times.

 Here are a couple of screenshots to give you an Idea how this software works: